 Step 2: Dry

 Once brined, remove the turkey from the liquid and place on a wire rack, discarding remaining brine.
 Pat the turkey dry both inside and out with paper towels before transferring the rack into a roasting tray and placing it in the refrigerator.
 Allow the outside of the meat to dry out like this for an additional day to maximize flavor.

 Step 3: Prep

 As the turkey warms, fill your smoker halfway with charcoal and light it, closing the lid to let heat build up inside.
-If using a thermometer, try to reach a temperature of around 250 degrees Fahrenheit.
+If using a thermometer, try to reach a temperature of around 250 degrees F.